aiekseu/pi4alb/README.md

-- 👋 Hi, I’m @pi4alb
+- 👋 Hi, I’m Aleksey
 - 👀 I’m a 4th year student from Tomsk Polytechnic University
 - 🌱 I’m currently learning Flutter, but sometimes write React apps
-- 📫 Write me on Telegram: t.me/aiekseu
+- 📫 Contact me on Telegram: t.me/aiekseu

 <!---
 pi4alb/pi4alb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.